 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

-If the patient is in danger, he or she should not be left in the abusive environment.
+A patient who is in danger should not be left in the abusive environment.
 Follow the organization’s policy for removing a pediatric patient from an unsafe home and provide for further examination, treatment, and protection.

-When a mandated reporter has reasonable cause to suspect that a child is being abused, he or she must immediately make the report in accordance with local, state, and federal laws.
+A mandated reporter who has reasonable cause to suspect that a child is being abused must immediately make the report in accordance with local, state, and federal laws.

 Mistreatment of a child may include visible physical injury or nonvisible injury, including neglect, emotional abuse, or sexual abuse.

-If the patient discloses abuse, question him or her carefully, without leading.
+If the patient discloses abuse, question the patient carefully, without leading.
 If the patient does not disclose abuse, arrange any interviewing to be at a child advocacy center or another setting with a qualified team of interviewers that allows the patient to be interviewed only once.